What's happening now

 Today the Glenora building may look quiet outside, but inside staff are busy cataloguing and moving tens of thousands of artifacts.
 This work is expected to be complete in 2020.

-The Glenora building will continue to be maintained while still in use.
+The Glenora building will continue to be maintained while still in use and no decision has been made on the future use of the site.

 History of the building